chrismo/talks/productivity/productivity.md

 ???

-Sometimes we gotta get stuff out the door, and that can get messy
+But sometimes we still gotta get stuff out the door quickly.

 ---